-- 5) The Command Staff notifications will be done via a Command Staff Page. - 6) The Investigative Commander shall: - a) Assume the investigative lead for BPD, ensure scene and evidence security and facilitate transfer of the investigation to the responding outside agency as needed. - b) Ensure that the Directly-Involved and/or Witness-Involved Employee(s) is (are) not directed to prepare a written police report or participate in a compelled interview in the criminal phase of the investigation without regard for the employee's (s') rights, including the right to counsel. - c) Ensure the security of any firearms at the scene with safety being the paramount goal.
-Any weapon in possession of the Directly-Involved and/or Witness-Involved Employee(s) should be retained by that employee until it is requested by an Investigative Supervisor.
-Under special circumstances, e.g., injury to officer, the weapon may have to be recovered at the scene by other personnel. - d) Ensure that all witness personnel, including all Escort Employee(s) or noninvolved supervisors, either prepare a written report or participate in recorded interviews of the incident as soon as practical after the incident. - e) Inform the Chief of Police or Deputy Chief of Police of the status of the case and a preliminary summary of what is learned from the interviews of involved employee(s), witness(es), and physical evidence. - f) In the event the Chief of Police, or their designee, determines that an outside agency will conduct the criminal investigation, the designated agency will have full authority and responsibility for conducting the investigation.
-The Investigative Commander will act as liaison and assist as appropriate. - 7) The Core Values Bureau Commander shall: - a) As soon as practical, at the discretion of the Chief of Police, or their designee, arrange for a critical incident stress debriefing at an appropriate time.
+- e) The involved officer should be advised not to discuss the incident with anyone except a personal or City of Bloomington Attorney, union representative or case investigator until the conclusion of the preliminary investigation. - f) The monitoring officer will write a report detailing his/her actions, including who had access to the involved officer, and specifically document the fact that the involved officer did not speak with anyone about the incident while in his/her company. - 5) The Command Staff notifications shall include: - a) The Chief of Police and/or the Deputy Chief of Police - b) The Investigative Commander - c) Professional Standards Commander - d) Patrol Commander(s) - e) Employee's unit commander - 6) The Investigative Commander shall: - a) Assume command of any criminal investigation resulting out of the critical incident. - b) Ensure that the involved employee is not directed to prepare a written police report or participate in a compelled interview in the criminal phase of the investigation without regard for the employee's rights, including the right to counsel. - c) Ensure the security of any firearms at the scene with safety being the paramount goal.
+Any weapon in possession of the involved employee should be retained by that employee until it is requested by an Investigative Supervisor.
+Under special circumstances, e.g., injury to officer, the weapon may have to be recovered at the scene by other personnel. - d) Ensure that all witness personnel, including all monitoring officers or supervisors, either prepare a written report or participate in taped interviews of incident as soon as practical after the incident. - e) Inform the Chief of Police or Deputy Chief of Police of the status of the case and a preliminary summary of what is learned from the interviews of involved employees, witnesses and physical evidence.

+f) In the event the Chief of Police or designee determines that an outside agency will conduct the criminal investigation, the designated agency will have full authority and responsibility for conducting the investigation.
+The Professional Standards Commander will act as liaison and assist as appropriate.

+7) The Professional Standards Unit Commander shall: